dolmagrg123/DevOps-Concepts/README.md

 ## Test Driven Development

 Test Driven Development(TDD) is a software development approach in which test cases are developed to specify and validate what the code will do.
-In this approach before writing the actual code, test cases are created for each function.
+In this approach before writing the additional code, test cases are created for each function.
 Test-Driven development is a process of developing and running automated test before actual development of the application.
 Hence, TDD sometimes also called as Test First Development.

 - How to perform TDD Test

-- Following steps define how to perform TDD test,
+Following steps define how to perform TDD test,

+1. Add a test.
+2. Run all tests and see if any new test fails.
+3. Write some code.
+4. Run tests and Refactor code.
+5. Repeat.

 1. Add a test.

 2. Run all tests and see if any new test fails.
 3. Write some code.
 4. Run tests and Refactor code.
 5. Repeat.

 - Benefits of TDD: